Part 1: NCIS and Jon O'Neill series

 Escape whom?
 Who would want to kill me?

-The pain from his shoulder made him groan in response to the sudden jolt.
+The thought fled as the soothing rocking motion of the truck pulled to a jerky stop.
+The bloomed pain from his shoulder made him groan in response to the sudden jolt.
 Just as blackness dimmed his vision he heard voices.
 The tarp was jerked back and the sudden pain from the bright light pushed him into oblivion.

-The phone interrupted his wandering thoughts.
-"Gibbs!" he barked.
+His phone interrupted his wandering thoughts.
+"Gibbs," he barked down the line.

-Jethro glanced at his team to see them all anxiously watching him.
-"Grab your gear!"
+"Understood, out," Gibbs said and hung up the phone.
+He glanced up to see his team watching him.
+"Grab your gear!" he ordered.
 He suppressed a nod of approval as the agents jumped to grab gear and follow him to the garage.
+He stood at his desk as they began to scramble.
+Gibbs holstered his service pistol and clipped his badge on his belt.
 "DiNozzo, you and McGee go to the Washington Marine Barracks.
 A kid was shot and dumped in the back of a Marine's truck.
 David with me."

 Zíva shot him a startled look, "And we will be?"

-As he entered the ward where the kid was being treated, a nurse stopped him and asked for ID.
-He smiled his approval and with a quick introduction was sent to see a Lt Commander Johanssen, the attending physician in post-op.
+As Gibbs entered the ward where the kid was being treated, a nurse stopped him and asked for ID.
+He smiled his approval.
+He gave her a quick introduction was sent to see a Lt Commander Johanssen, the attending physician in post-op.

 "Agent Gibbs, I'm glad to say that the damage was much less then we feared.
 The bullet passed through the left shoulder cleanly.
 He went through surgery with no problems.
 He should regain full use of his arm.
 The head injury is more worrying.
-He has been in and out of consciousness, but has yet to say anything coherent."
+He has been in and out of consciousness, but has yet to say anything coherent," Commander Johanssen summarized his patient's condition.

-"That is good news," Jethro replied.
+"That is good news," Gibbs replied.
 The three entered the room where the kid was hooked up to various medical devices.
 Their incessant beeping creating a soothing background noise.
-At least Jethro found it soothing.
+At least, Gibbs found it soothing.
 It was the sound of life.
 Hope.

-Jethro took his first look at the teenager and was struck by his youth.
-He had expected the kid to look like any one of the many gang-bangers that littered the DC landscape.
+Gibbs took his first look at the teenager and was struck by his youth.
+He had expected the kid to look like any one of the many gangbangers that littered the DC landscape.
 But this kid was far from that.
 He was white, clean-cut, and lacked all the typical gangland tattoos.

 "How old?"
-Jethro asked, his voice almost breaking.
+Gibbs asked, his voice almost breaking.

 "We estimate between 16 and 18," the doctor replied.

 "Estimate?"
-Jethro asked.
+Gibbs asked.
 The kid sure didn't look 16.
 Late bloomer, he thought sadly.

 "He didn't have any ID.
 Until he wakes up, we won't know who he is or how old," the doctor replied calmly.